The-Ronin-Project/interop-integration-pocs/data-loader/README.md

 If needed, in the resources folder, update _mrns.txt_ with a list of mrns you're interested in loading data for.
 If you don't have any and you're interested in PSJ patients, you can pull some from [this](https://docs.google.com/spreadsheets/d/1o9Kl0uZ5rAxra_t1C598CPtVbi_GJdTd2sSnKsm35jI/edit#gid=490983879) Google sheet.

+While just playing around, you might comment out the `uploadFile()` calls in the `main()` function you are using and view the local output from `writeFile()` only.
+Doing this avoids loading data into OCI that no one will use.
+For final runs, uncomment the `uploadFile()` calls.

 Last but not least, click the run button next to ```fun main()``` in your data loader, then just sit back and watch the magic happen!

 # Verifying Data

 The following steps can be used to verify that the data was properly loaded into the OCI data lake.